The following is a post from contributing writer Jackie.

 That’s all there is to it.
 Just poke the fleece through the holes on the top of the mop and you are on your way to clean floors.

-I did a little checking of prices at the store recently and a box of 16 disposable cloths costs approximately $4.50 + tax.
 That would mean that I would spend about $9 a month on disposable cloths.
-In a year that would be approximately $108 for something that I would just through away.
+In a year that would be approximately $108 for something that I would just throw away.
 I would rather spend that money on something else for my family, wouldn’t you?

-Now, if you sew, I have another idea for you that works great for wet mopping.
+If you have basic sewing skills, here’s a DIY for Swiffer wet mopping.
 My mom is actually the person who came up with this idea, but her words to me on how she made it were, “Oh, I just used some terry cloth and elastic and that was it.”
-Well, I needed a little more guidance than that, so I did some playing around and this is what I came up with.

 This reusable cloth is perfect for wet mopping.
 Here’s how to make your own.